Learning Partners

 Global Learning Partners

 Global Learning Partners collaborate with a selection of Education Out Loud grantees and analyse and aggregate experiences and best practices, distilling knowledge to be used by the grantees and Education Out Loud to improve work and programme implementation.
-The Global Learning Partners’ initiatives are also meant to benefit the wider community of education stakeholders with insights and knowledge on advocacy, policy influencing, and accountability, among other themes.
+Global Learning Partner initiatives are also meant to benefit the wider community of education stakeholders with insights and knowledge on advocacy, policy influencing, and accountability, among other themes.
+You can find examples of Learning Activities, Products and Tools produced by the Global Learning Partners here.

 University of Sussex, United Kingdom

-IDS was part of the first cohort of Global Learning Partners.
-In this period, they focused on three areas of work: Learning accompaniment, advocacy in challenging contexts and gender and inclusion.
-Examples of their learning products can be found here.
+IDS was also part of the first group of Global Learning Partners 2022-2024.
+In this period, IDS focused on Education Out Loud’s learning approach, education advocacy in challenging contexts, and integration of gender equality and inclusion aspects.
+Examples of IDS’ learning outputs can be found here.

-In the current phase, IDS is focusing on the following areas of work: Adaptive management; social inclusion; and advocacy and accountability.
+In the current phase, IDS is focusing on the strengthening of adaptive management in Education Out Loud, research on social inclusion; and youth and advocacy.

 Slough, United Kingdom

-NFER is a leading independent provider of education research and insights in the UK.
+NFER is a leading independent provider of education research and insights.
 NFER’s mission is to improve educational outcomes for future generations everywhere, by creating and sharing high-quality, independent evidence-based research to inform policymakers, practitioners, and other key decision-makers to support positive changes in education systems.
 NFER’s work includes conducting assessments, providing analysis, and producing publications that inform and influence educational practices and policies.

 United Kingdom & France